rezataeb/Machine-Learning-Projects/README.md

 ## Third project : "Text Classification"

-This peice is an attempt to analyze the text using a subset of movie reviews from the rotten tomatoes database.
+This piece is an attempt to analyze the text using a subset of movie reviews from the rotten tomatoes database.

 Goals :